Are you a chaplain spouse? Do you love to write or is it something you’ve been interested in? Read on, my friend…

 2. Is there any payment involved?

-At this time, no. I have heard from many people that they value having a place that is ad-free.
-In order to keep Lifegiver a free resource, as well as a nice platform where people want to come, I do not take sponsorships.
+At this time, no. In order to keep Lifegiver a free resource, as well as a nice platform where people want to come, I do not take sponsorships and therefore do not have incoming funds to pay out.
 I have hesitated reaching out for contributors or team work for a long time because I have not wanted to “ask” for more than what I know you already give to the community- especially as a volunteer.
 However, I also want to be obedient to the prompting I feel to give you a place to both give and receive positive, encouraging content.

 3. How will you decide who will be a contributor?